 Artificial intelligence (AI) envisions creating machines that imitate human intelligence and behave like us.
 According to the erudite scholar Yuval Noah Harari, language is what sets humans apart from other animals.
 Many consider it to be the most significant achievement of homo sapiens, one which has enabled us to cooperate in large numbers with each other.

-Thus, it should not come as a surprise to anyone that humans are actively trying to integrate languages into machines and software through the field of artificial intelligence.
-They are doing this through a process called Natural Language Processing NLP.
+Given the rapid rise of AI over the last decade, it should not come as a surprise to anyone that humans are actively trying to integrate languages into machines and software through the field of artificial intelligence.
+They are doing this through a process called Natural Language Processing (NLP).

 What is NLP?